Digifant engine management system

-The Digifant engine management system is an electronic engine control unit (ECU), which monitors and controls the fuel injection and ignition systems in petrol engines, designed by Volkswagen Group, in cooperation with Robert Bosch GmbH.
+Digifant is an Engine Management System operated by an Engine Control Unit that actuates outputs, such as fuel injection and ignition systems, using information derived from sensor inputs, such as engine speed, exhaust oxygen and intake air flow.
+Digifant was designed by Volkswagen Group, in cooperation with Robert Bosch GmbH.

 Digifant is the outgrowth of the Digijet fuel injection system first used on water-cooled Volkswagen A2 platform-based models.

 History

 Digifant was introduced in 1986 on the 2.1 litre Volkswagen Type 2 (T3) (Vanagon in the US) engine.
-This system combined digital fuel control as used in the earlier Digi-Jet systems with a new digital ignition system.
-The combination of fuel injection control and ignition control is the reason for the name "Digifant II" on the first version produced.
+This system combined digital fuel control as used in the earlier Digijet systems with a new map controlled digital ignition system.
+Subsequently, Digifant II was introduced, adding ECU integrated knock control and idle stabilization, while externalizing an Ignition Control Unit (ICU).
 Digifant as used in Volkswagen Golf and Volkswagen Jetta models simplified several functions, and added knock sensor control to the ignition system.
 Other versions of Digifant appeared on the Volkswagen Fox, Corrado, Volkswagen Transporter (T4) (known as the Eurovan in North America), as well as 1993 and later production versions of the rear-engined Volkswagen Beetle, sold only in Mexico.
 Lower-power versions (without a knock sensor), supercharged, and 16-valve variants were produced.
 Nearly exclusive to the European market, Volkswagen AG subsidiary Audi AG also used the Digifant system, namely in its 2.0 E variants of the Audi 80 and Audi 100.

 Digifant is an engine management system designed originally to take advantage of the first generation of newly developed digital signal processing circuits.
 Production changes and updates were made to keep the system current with the changing California and federal emissions requirements.
 Updates were also made to allow integration of other vehicle systems into the scope of engine operation.

 Changes in circuit technology, design and processing speed along with evolving emissions standards, resulted in the development of new engine management systems.
 These new system incorporated adaptive learning fuzzy logic, enhanced and expanded diagnostics, and the ability to meet total vehicle emissions standards.